jwodder/txtble/README.rst

 ``rstrip=True``
-   When ``border=False``, setting ``rstrip=False`` will cause the last cell of each row to still be padded with whitespace to reach the full column width.
-   This option is useful if you wish to append text to one or more lines of the table and have it appear strictly outside the table.
+   When ``border=False``, setting ``rstrip=False`` will cause the last cell of each row to still be padded with trailing whitespace in order to reach the full column width.
+(Normally, this whitespace is omitted when ``border=False`` as there is no end-of-line border to align.)
+This option is useful if you wish to append text to one or more lines of the output and have it appear strictly outside the table.

 Unicode in Python 2